 “Collaborative efforts with the Royal Grenada Police, the Child Protection Authority, the Ministry of Social Development and the Catholic Education Board of Management will continue to ensure the security and safety of the students and teachers of Grand Anse RC and all other schools,” said the statement.

 Vice-Principal Devon Francique of the Grand Anse RC school was recently charged for sexually abusing a seven-year old.
 He was placed on $25,000 bail with a line of other conditions which includes the surrender of all travel documents and an order restraining him from coming within 100 meters of the school as well as communicating with victim.
 Under Public Service regulations he will be suspended until the outcome of the case.
-If he is found guilty he will be fired and lose all benefits for his years of service and he not convicted he will have to be reinstated to the post.
+If he is found guilty he will be fired and lose all benefits for his years of service, and if not convicted he will have to be reinstated to the post.

 By Linda Straker